All Episodes

 Every time.

-This is not a problem, but he doesn't prepare at all.
+This would be, this is not a problem, but because he doesn't prepare at all, he's not able to, like, it's so lazy.

 jordan holmes

-I like that this now gives the impression that it's possible for prophets to have like B-side prophecies.
+I like that this now gives the impression that it's possible for prophets to have like B side prophecies.

-You know, like, that one was pretty good.
+You know, like that one was pretty good.

-But that's not my top-tier prophecy shit.
+That's not my top tier prophecy shit.

 dan friesen